slochower/smirnoff-host-guest-manuscript/manuscript.md

 fell below a threshold of 0.02 kcal/mol during the attach phase and 0.1 kcal/mol during the pull phase.
 The second term in Equation @eq:scale_w scales the uncertainty in the work in each λ window by the nonuniform spacing of the λ windows.
 Excluding the first and last window, the average window length was 11.8 ns and 5.39 ns for GAFF v1.7 and GAFF v2.1 simulations, respectively.
-We took a more direct approach with the SMIRNOFF99Frosst simulations, targeting uncertainties of the same magnitude as in the GAFF simulations, by running each window for a constant length of 10 ns, except for the first and last window which ran for 1 μs to converge ΔH.
+We took a more direct approach with the SMIRNOFF99Frosst simulations, targeting uncertainties of the same magnitude as in the GAFF simulations, by running each window for a constant length of 10 ns, except for the first and last window which ran for 1 μs to converge ΔH for all three force fields.

 ### Statistics
 The uncertainty in the work done by each restraint in each simulation window, $\left( \frac{\partial U}{\partial \lambda_i} \right)_\text{SEM}$, was estimated using blocking analysis [@htck51Lp], in a manner which has been shown to yield good agreement with uncertainties obtained from independent replicates [@1935a9V0d].